 Use good photos

-To form a good first impression for potential customers, here are some tips for curating your eBay product pictures:
+To form a good first impression for potential customers, here are some tips for curating your Amazon/eBay product pictures:

 - Use high-quality photos.
 Well-lit, high-resolution photos build confidence in your products—customers can clearly see your items’ details.